skip to Main Content

 Unique Student Identifier (USI)

+All students planning to complete an ADAS course with an Australian based ATE are required to gain a Unique Student Identifier (USI) before they begin training.
 The USI system is regulated by the Australian Skills Quality Authority (ASQA) and allows students to access a complete record of their past Vocational Education and Training (VET) training outcomes.

 Students enrolling in a training course must create a USI by completing an online application form via the USI website.
-Once the USI has been created, that unique code will be affiliated to that individual for the remainder of their training career and can be used for any future training.
+Once the USI has been created, that unique code will be affiliated to that individual for the remainder of their training career and can be used for any future non-ADAS training.

 Every Australian based Registered Training Organisation (RTO) is required to verify the authenticity of each applicant’s USI before any VET related testamurs can be issued to that person.